taufan2922/fwd10_prov_city/README.md

 ![ERD_province_city](ERD.png)

 ## Associations
-We are also trying to explore about associations between tables.
-As depicted in the ERD above, we have a one to many relations between province and city table.
+We are also trying to explore about association between tables.
+As depicted in the ERD above, we have a **one to many** relation between province and city table.
 One province can have many cities, but one city belong to one province.

 This is done in models' files with these syntaxes: